In 2012, O-office transformed the top floor of a 1960s silo building in the oldest beer factory in Guangzhou, the

-All the plastering on walls and ceilings were cleaned up, and the red brick and concrete work from the original construction was unveiled.
-Only steel, wood, and glass are used for the new architectural intervention, as a new creative mechanism reborn from the vacant space.
+All the plastering on walls and ceilings was cleaned up, and the red brick and concrete work from the original construction was unveiled.
+Only steel, wood, and glass are used for the new architectural intervention as a new creative mechanism reborn from the vacant space.